 Policy disputes among technologists, content creators and other entrepreneurs can degenerate into claims that other producers’ profits decrease net social welfare and retard “Progress.”
 Such backfiring claims too often darken debates about copyrights and the Internet, and the Republican Study Committee should be commended for disassociating itself from them.

 The Republican Study Committee (the “RSC”) provides “an independent research arm” with a conservative perspective to Republican Members of the House of Representatives.
-The RSC is widely respected for its thoughtful analyses of a wide range of public-policy issues, which are often published in papers called Policy Briefs.
+The RSC is widely respected for its thoughtful analyses of a wide range of public-policy issues, which are often published in Policy Briefs.
 But on November 16, 2012, the RSC appeared to release a rather hostile Policy Brief on copyright “reform.”
 It was entitled Three Myths about Copyright Law and Where to Start to Fix it, and the RSC staff contact was 24-year-old Derek Khanna.

 Finally, anyone familiar with the debates about copyrights and the Internet knows that these debates generate strong views that do not divide along the usual party or ideological lines.
 Defenders of copyrights include progressives, liberals, Democrats, independents, Republicans, conservatives, and libertarians.
 Critics of copyrights include progressives, liberals, Democrats, independents, Republicans, conservatives, and libertarians.

-A. Three Myths failed to warn legislators about "reforms" that would trigger punitive trade sanctions from the World Trade Organization
+A. Three Myths failed to warn legislators about “reforms” that would trigger punitive trade sanctions from the World Trade Organization.

-Perhaps the easiest way to test the merits of Three Myths is to determine whether it warned legislators about any reforms likely to violate the nearly universal international norms for copyright protection prescribed by the Agreement on Trade-Related Aspects of Intellectual Property Rights, (the “TRIPS Agreement”), and enforced by trade sanctions levied by the World Trade Organization (the “WTO”).
+Perhaps the easiest way to assess the merits of Three Myths is to determine whether it warned legislators about any reforms likely to violate the nearly universal international norms for copyright protection prescribed by the Agreement on Trade-Related Aspects of Intellectual Property Rights, (the “TRIPS Agreement”), and enforced by trade sanctions levied by the World Trade Organization (the “WTO”).